 The Government has made it clear that the starting point for every council is scale and capacity.
-The Independent Panel position was that scale and capacity for Kogarah arises through a merger of the St George and Canterbury.
+The Independent Panel position was that scale and capacity for Rockdale City arises through a merger of the St George Councils and Canterbury (though Canterbury has also been proposed to merge with Bankstown as an alternative).

-While it is entirely possible for Kogarah to make what would be in our view a valid argument that it can meet the scale and capacity tests with a lesser merger or potentially standing alone, Council would need to do so recognising the stated government position which runs contrary to that.
+While it is entirely possible for Rockdale to make what would be in our view a valid argument that it can meet the scale and capacity tests standing alone, Council would need to do so recognising the stated government position which runs contrary to that.